-NextGenNK is a Competence Center for the development of next generation NK cell-based cancer immunotherapies.
+NextGenNK is a Competence Center for the development of next generation natural killer (NK) cell-based cancer immunotherapies.
 The Center is coordinated by Karolinska Institutet and collaborates with the Karolinska University Hospital and prominent national and international industrial partners.
 The Center was launched in 2020, and is jointly funded by Vinnova, KI, and the Industrial partners.

 Within the Center, Swedish and International SME/industries and Karolinska University Hospital as a representative of the public sector work together with KI scientists with a long-term vision to develop novel, safe, affordable, and curative cancer treatments leading to a better quality of life.